 Note: after clicking save, these will only take effect after you also click ‘Rebuild’ (see more here).

-A Demonstration of your widget is below.
+A Demonstration of your widget is shown here too.
 You can also click ‘Preview’ to go to a display of our widget on our server.

-The Campaigns tab contains different campaigns.
-Most users will only see one, but here is a picture of a demo account which is part of 3 campaigns:
+The Campaigns tab shows campaigns that you are part of.
+Here is a picture of a demo account which is part of 3 campaigns:

-If you are the admin of a campaign, more options will be available:
+If you are the admin of a campaign, more options will be available for campaigns which you are admin of:

 This Tab gives settings for your organisation, which is largely the same as the ones entered in the Join Process: